mecid/mecid.github.io/_posts/2020-05-20-fitting-and-filling-view-in-swiftui.md

 image: /public/fill.png
 ---

-This week I want to continue the topic of layout system in *SwiftUI*. *SwiftUI* layout engine works predictably, and usually, an outcoming result looks like we expect.
+This week I want to continue the topic of layout system in *SwiftUI*.
+The *SwiftUI* layout engine works predictably, and usually, an outcoming result looks like we expect.
 Today, to make this process even more apparent, we will talk about fitting and filling views in *SwiftUI*.

 A few weeks ago, we will talk about layout priorities in *SwiftUI*.
 Let me refresh your memory by describing how the layout system works in *SwiftUI*.
 Usually, a parent view proposes the available space to its child and asks to calculate its size.
 Then the parent view places the child in the center of available space.
 Pretty easy, right?